-- 33. Corruption enforcement is increasingly focusing on high-level corruption and recovering criminal proceeds.
-Since January 2023, NAC and APO have submitted to court over 140 corruption cases involving one former President, one former Prime Minister, one former minister, four former and current members of Parliament, three prosecutors, one judge, one former governor of the NBM and other high-level officials.
+34. Corruption enforcement is increasingly focusing on high-level corruption and recovering criminal proceeds.
+In 2023, NAC and APO have submitted to court over 140 corruption cases involving one former President, one former Prime Minister, two former ministers, one deputy minister, eight former and current members of Parliament, former director of NAC, three prosecutors, one judge, one former governor of the NBM and other high-level officials.
 APO obtained 130 sentences in the first instance court, including confiscation orders for over MDL 1.7 million.
 Recently APO prosecutors obtained an appellate adjudication in a Bank Fraud case, sentencing in absentia a former high-level official to 15 years imprisonment and ordering over MDL 5.2 billion confiscation.
-We are also developing a database of seized assets at the Criminal Assets Recovery Agency, allowing for more transparency into the management of confiscated assets and the types of enforcement measures that have been taken following final court decisions.
+We are also developing a database of seized assets at the Criminal Assets

+Recovery Agency, allowing for more transparency into the management of confiscated assets and the types of enforcement measures that have been taken following final court decisions.
 Among the priorities moving forward will be the intensification of scrutiny of high-level officials' sources of wealth, including assets held abroad, leveraging the asset declaration regime and the illicit enrichment offence.
+We are working on amendments to the legal framework for asset recovery, with a view to address gaps in responsibilities and accountability and streamline and shorten processes and procedural deadlines.
+An important focus will be on (social reuse of confiscated assets).
+Our aim is to send these amendments to parliament this summer.

-We aim to improve the effectiveness of our asset declaration regime, developing amendments to the law on the National Integrity Agency and will adopt standard operating procedures to ensure uniformity of application of law by the integrity inspectors. - 34.
-We remain resolute in achieving progress on asset recovery from the 2014 banking fraud through criminal justice efforts and channels and cooperation with foreign counterparts, including on the establishment of joint investigative teams and task forces.
-A new program for asset recovery 2022 2026 has been adopted and the framework on preventing and combating money laundering and terrorism financing has been adjusted partially transposing the provisions of the 5th EU Anti-money laundering Directive.
-We will bolster coordination among all domestic stakeholders under the leadership of the State Security Council and establish procedures for post-conviction confiscation.
+35. We remain resolute in achieving progress on asset recovery from the 2014 banking fraud through criminal justice efforts and channels and cooperation with foreign counterparts, including on the establishment of joint investigative teams and task forces.
+A new national program for criminal asset recovery 2022-2027 has been adopted and we are progressing in implementing associated action plan.
+In order to improve coordination and clarify responsibilities regarding the asset recovery following the 2014-15 bank fraud among the relevant state agencies, we will prepare an MoU describing and delineating responsibilities among institutions involved in the asset recovery process, and we will publish it by end-June 2024.
+The MoU will include a Steering Committee charged with executive coordination, and a high-level Monitoring Committee, chaired by the Prime Minister.